-Laci Kay Somers Flaunts Her Bombshell Body In A Barely-There Red Bikini
+Laci Kay Somers Flaunts Her Bombshell Body In A Barely There Red Bikini

 Buxom bombshell Laci Kay Somers tantalized her 10.8 million Instagram followers with her most recent update, a smoking-hot video clip in which she rocked a scandalously skimpy red bikini.
-Laci didn’t include a geotag that specified where the shot was taken, but she strutted her stuff down a stretch of asphalt surrounded by a stunning landscape.
-The sky above was bright blue and completely cloudless, but despite the scenic surroundings, Laci’s curves remained the focal point of the video clip.
+Laci didn’t include a geotag that specified where the video was shot, but she strutted her stuff down a stretch of asphalt surrounded by a stunning landscape.
+The sky above was bright blue and completely cloudless, but despite the scenic surroundings, Laci’s curves remained the focal point of the clip.

-She rocked a minuscule red bikini that left little to the imagination.
-Laci started off the video with a blue jacket draped over her shoulders, and strutted towards the camera as she seductively removed the garment and tossed it on the ground behind her as she continued walking.
+Laci started off the video with a blue jacket draped over her shoulders and strutted toward the camera as she seductively removed the garment and tossed it on the ground behind her as she continued walking.
 The red bikini top she wore had a simple silhouette, with triangular cups that could barely contain her ample assets and thin strings that stretched around her neck and across her chest to connect the cups.

-The bikini top showed off a tantalizing amount of cleavage and also displayed plenty of her sun-kissed skin.
-She paired the top with matching bikini bottoms in the same bold red hue.
-The bikini bottoms dipped low in the front, exposing plenty of her toned stomach, and stretched slightly above her hips on the sides.
-The thin strings on the sides of the bottoms were tied in bows, and the high-cut style elongated her legs.
+The bikini top showed off a tantalizing amount of cleavage and plenty of her sun-kissed skin.
+She paired the top with matching bottoms in the same bold red hue.
+The bikini bottoms dipped low in the front, exposing her toned stomach, and stretched slightly above her hips on the sides.
+Thin straps were tied into bows, and the bottoms’ high cut elongated her legs.

-Laci’s long icy blond locks tumbled down her back and chest in voluminous curls, and at one point in the video, she spun around, showing off the back of the swimsuit.
-The bikini bottoms were a thong style, and revealed her ample rear as she swayed her hips and strutted down the stretch of asphalt.
-She finished off the outfit with a pair of metallic heels, and towards the end of the video opted to give the camera a little shimmy.
+Laci’s long, icy blond locks tumbled down her back and chest in voluminous curls, and at one point in the video, she spun around, showing off the back of the swimsuit.
+The bikini bottoms were a thong style that revealed her curvaceous rear as she swayed her hips and pranced down the stretch of asphalt.
+She finished off the outfit with a pair of metallic heels, and toward the end of the video, opted to give the camera a little shimmy.

 Her followers couldn’t get enough of the sizzling clip, and the post racked up over 156,500 views within just four hours.
 It also received 1,044 comments from her fans within the same time span.

-“I adore your body,” one fan wrote.
+“I adore your body,” one person wrote.

-“I’m in love,” another fan added, including a string of flame emoji in his comment.
+“I’m in love,” another user added, including a string of flame emoji in his comment.

-“Gorgeous babe,” one follower commented.
+“Gorgeous babe,” a third admirer commented.

 “Wow Goddess,” another fan wrote.

 Just a few days ago, as The Inquisitr reported, Laci tantalized her followers with another smoking-hot video clip.
-In that particular post, she rocked a sunny yellow bikini with clear straps and a cropped denim jacket and at one point in the video she seductively tugged on her bikini bottoms.
+In that particular post, she rocked a sunny yellow bikini with clear straps and a cropped denim jacket.
+At one point in the video, she seductively tugged on her bikini bottoms.